 Both new and instantly classic.

-" I hope that people love the songs as much as I do and I hope people will listen to them and make out to them.”
+" I hope that people love the songs as much as I do and I hope people will listen to them and make out to them.”-- Love, Kelly

-On her new album for ANTI‐, “singer’s singer” Kelly Hogan takes her vast experience working with Neko Case, Andrew Bird, Mavis Staples, Drive‐By Truckers, The Mekons, and so many others, and molds that into something both new and instantly classic.
+On her latestalbum for ANTI‐, “singer’s singer” Kelly Hogan takes her vast experience working with Neko Case, Andrew Bird, Mavis Staples, Drive‐By Truckers, The Mekons, and so many others, and molds that into something both new and instantly classic.

 She is backed on the album by an all‐star group of musicians: R&B legends Booker T Jones and James Gadson (Bill Withers, Marvin Gaye, Beck), as well as talented young lions Gabriel Roth (of Daptone Records, The Dap‐Kings) and Hogan's long‐time collaborator Scott Ligon (of the newly resurrected NRBQ).
 The result is an album that captures the country‐soul elegance of albums like Dusty In Memphis while updating the sound with a modern literary sensibility.